sasjonge/sasjonge.github.io/_teaching/2016-summer-teaching-2.md

 location: "Bremen, Germany"
 ---

-The course Practical Computer Science 2 covers fundamental algorithms (e.g. search and sort algorithms) and data structures (e.g. Maps).
+The course Practical Computer Science 2 covers fundamental algorithms (e.g. search and sort algorithms) and data structures (e.g. maps).
 Further details (in german) can be found in the [module handbook](http://www.informatik.uni-bremen.de/tdki/lehre/ws16/theoinf/) of the computer science program of the University of Bremen.

 Tasks
 ======